keyrm10/birthday-api/README.md

     API -.-> CL
 ```

 The system architecture is built on a microservices model and deployed on GKE.
-It's designed for scalability, high availability, and security, utilizing Google Cloud's managed services to reduce operational efficiency:
+It's designed for scalability, high availability, and security, utilizing Google Cloud's managed services to improve operational efficiency:

 1. Cloud Armor is a WAF that provides defense against volumetric DDoS and web attacks.
 An Application Load Balancer (L7) then distributes traffic efficiently across the application instances.